Adventure trip on Atyla ship

 - If the ship doesn't set sail that same day, you'll have a bit of free time to explore the city with your new shipmates.

-Sail as crew:
+Sailing as crew:

-The ship sails day and night, and therefore, the crew gets divided into 3 groups to be on watch.
+During the sailing, the crew gets divided into 3 groups to be on watch.
 Every 12 hours, you'll be 4 hours on watch and 8 resting (premium participants can choose to skip one or more watches if they want).

 Being on watch means being on deck with the harness on, and ready to participate in the following activities with the guidance of the permanent crew: